sveetch/djangotribune/docs/install.rst

     url(r'^tribune/', include('djangotribune.urls')),

-Of course you can use another mounting directory than the default ``tribune/`` or even use your own app urls, look at the provided ``djangotribune.urls`` to see what you have to map.
+Of course, you can use another mounting directory than the default ``tribune/`` or even use your own app urls, look at the provided ``djangotribune.urls`` to see what you have to map.

 And finally don't forget to do the Django's *syncdb command* to synchronize models in your database.

-If needed you can change some `Application settings`_ in your settings file.
+If needed, you can change some `Application settings`_ in your settings file.

 ..
 NOTE:: The recommended database engine is **PostgreSQL**.
 With SQLite you could have
           problems because the application makes usage of case-insensitive matching